SafetyMap

 Staying in Bornova: common questions

-Is Bornova safe at night?
+What is Bornova like at night?